Causes and Effects of Compassion Fatigue

 Introduction

 A concept analysis is a structured process which provides nurses with the meaning for a nursing theory and lays the foundation for application of the concept in nursing practice.
-The following dissertation will help to discuss compassion fatigue as it relates to nursing and briefly describe the nursing theory utilized.
+The following paper will discuss compassion fatigue as it relates to nursing and briefly describe the nursing theory utilized.
 The theoretical model that supports the compassion fatigue concept is Jean Watson’s theory of human caring.
 According to Sitzman and Watson (2014) self-care is an essential part of being able to effectively care for and support a healing environment for others.
 This paper will include the following sections: a definition/explanation of compassion fatigue, literature review, defining attributes, antecedent and consequences related to compassion fatigue, empirical referents, construct cases, and theoretical applications of compassion fatigue in nursing.

 Definition/explanation of concept